 Color management doesn’t often come to mind as an essential part of website design and development — but it is!

 Colors are important.
-Beyond their ability to convey mood or sentiment, they are also a large part of portraying your brand visually and building awareness and affinity with those who interact with it.
+Beyond their ability to convey mood or sentiment, they are a large part of portraying your brand visually and building awareness and affinity with those who interact with it.
 If your colors look different across displays, that can lead visitors to have an inconsistent experience with your brand and your website.

 Color management ensures that the colors featured on your website look the same to every visitor.
-That means the same branded blue that you see and choose to feature is exactly what your visitors see.
+That means the same branded blue you see and choose to feature is what your visitors see.
 Utilizing color spaces and these best practices for common design tools will help you nail your website’s color management.

 What is a Color Space?